-The flexplate or a flex-shock device is found in cars with automatic transmissions and have a function to connect the crankshaft to the torque converter and improve smooth running.
+The flexplate or a flex-shock device is found in cars with automatic transmissions and has a function to connect the crankshaft to the torque converter and improve smooth running.

 If your vehicle has a broken flexplate, the connection between the crankshaft and the torque converter would be compromised and it won’t run smoothly.
 The flexplate will start to wobble and will most definitely produce rattling noise.
-If this is the case, you would have to remove the flexplate cover and check for rust, cracks or missing bolts.
+If this is the case, you would have to remove the flexplate cover.
+Then, check for rust, cracks, or missing bolts.

 6. Broken Crankshaft Harmonic Balancer

-The crankshaft harmonic balancer is part of the crankshaft which has a function to absorb and reduce vibrations from the engine as the crankshaft rotates.
+The crankshaft harmonic balancer is part of the crankshaft.
+It has the function to absorb and reduce vibrations from the engine as the crankshaft rotates.
 It is made of rubber and metal and can be found at the front of the crankshaft pulley.

-If the rubber and metal on the crankshaft harmonic balancer wears or gets dislodged it would make an rattling noise and cause engine vibrations.
-It is an expendable item and at some point of time it would fail.
+If the rubber and metal on the crankshaft harmonic balancer wear or get dislodged it would make a rattling noise and cause engine vibrations.
+It is an expendable item and at some point in time, it would fail.

 7. Faulty Fan Clutch

-Fan clutch is a component of the cooling system that regulates the engine temperature by engaging and disengaging the engine cooling fans.
-Some vehicles have mechanic fans, some had electric fans, but they both operate based off engine temperature.
+The fan clutch is a component of the cooling system that regulates the engine temperature by engaging and disengaging the engine cooling fans.
+Some vehicles have mechanic fans, and some had electric fans, but they both operate based on engine temperature.
 Once the engine temperature gets high, the thermostat triggers the fan clutch which engages the cooling fans.

 If the fan clutch is faulty and gets stuck in an engaged position, it will turn on the engine fans even when they are not needed which will create a loud noise.
 If the cooling fans run for a longer period of time, they can get loose and start creating a rattling noise.
 Open up the hood and inspect the fan blades by checking for excessive movements.

-A engine knock or pinging occurs when the mixture of air and fuel inside a cylinder is incorrect or unbalanced which makes the fuel burn unevenly causing shock waves at wrong times which is making a rattling noise and can damage the cylinder wall or the pistons.
+An engine knock or pinging occurs when the mixture of air and fuel inside a cylinder is incorrect or unbalanced which makes the fuel burn unevenly causing shock waves at the wrong times which is making a rattling noise and can damage the cylinder wall or the pistons.